 The Academy curriculum is developed by area Master Teachers utilizing national and state science standards, area scientific expertise, and best practices in education.
-The Master Teachers also arrange tours, speakers and competitions, and assume primary teaching responsibilities for content delivery, hands-on experimentation, data collection, data analysis and final presentations.
-Three resident teachers typically assist with the curriculum presentation and daily student explorations and research.
+The Master Teachers also arrange tours, speakers, and assume primary teaching responsibilities for content delivery, hands-on experimentation, data collection, data analysis and final presentations.
+Three assistant teachers typically assist with the curriculum presentation and daily student explorations and research.

-For the 2020, the Academy has transitioned to a virtual format due to COVID-19.
-The students are divided into three research groups: 3D printing, micro:bits, and computer science and modeling.
-Each group is composed of 12 students.
-In a virtual setting, the groups research their particular topic, build models, collect and analyze data, learn to virtually collaborate and present their results in a recorded presentation.
+The students are divided into four research groups: 3D Printing, City Planning, and Artificial Intelligence.
+Each group is composed of 9 students.
+In the Academy setting, the groups research their topic, build models, collect and analyze data, learn to collaborate, and present their results in a final presentation.